dupliaka/beakerlib-quickstart/01_jornal_management/README.md

     XML Transformation:
         The XSL transformation applied to the XML tree must be correct to ensure the journal's readability and structure.

-To mitigate these issues, it's important to follow best practices such as closing phases properly, handling character encodings, ensuring accurate timestamps, and implementing robust error handling.
-Additionally, regular reviews and tests of the journaling functionality can help identify and resolve potential problems early on.